-- specific areas of underperformance that need to be addressed liked to the GTCS Standards for Leadership and Management - proposed mechanisms which will be put in place to support the Head Teacher - professional development which will be undertaken; - improvements to be made; - timescales over which the targets are to be met; - agreed dates for an interim and a final review meeting.
+- specific areas of underperformance linked to the GTCS Standard for RegistrationOthat need to be addressed; - proposed mechanisms which will be put in place to support the Head Teacher - professional development which will be undertaken; - improvements to be made; - timescales over which the targets are to be met; - agreed dates for an interim and a final review meeting.

-Depending on the context of the situation a reasonable length of time should be given for the Head Teacher to reach the required standard.
+Depending on the context of the situation a reasonable length of time should be given for the teacher to reach the required standard.
 This timescale is not normally expected to be longer than 20 working weeks.